Meet the translation professionals losing their jobs to AI

 Andy Benzo, president of the American Translators Association, says the risks of using AI translation in

-While utilizing AI instruments for on a regular basis duties like discovering instructions is “low-risk,” human translators will possible want to be concerned for the foreseeable future in diplomatic, authorized, monetary and medical contexts the place the dangers are “humungous,” in accordance to Benzo.
+While utilizing AI instruments for on a regular basis duties like discovering instructions is “low-risk,” human translators will possible want to be concerned for the foreseeable future in diplomatic, authorized, monetary and medical contexts the place the dangers are “humongous,” in accordance to Benzo.

 “I’m a translator and a lawyer and in both professions the nuance of each word is very specific and the (large language models powering AI tools) aren’t there yet, by far,” she stated.